joserubiobejarano/Mindtrip/docs/mobile-roadmap.md

-# MindTrip Mobile App Roadmap
+# Kruno Mobile App Roadmap

-This document outlines the complete plan for building a native mobile application for MindTrip using Expo and React Native.
+This document outlines the complete plan for building a native mobile application for Kruno using Expo and React Native.
 This roadmap is designed to guide development from initial planning through App Store and Google Play Store launch.

 > **Note:** This is a planning document for the mobile app.
 For the web app roadmap and completed features, see [ROADMAP.md](./ROADMAP.md).

 ## Overview

-The MindTrip mobile app will bring the full travel planning experience to iOS and Android devices.
+The Kruno mobile app will bring the full travel planning experience to iOS and Android devices.
 Users will be able to create trips, build itineraries, explore destinations, track expenses, manage checklists, and collaborate with trip members—all from their phones.
 The app will share the same Supabase backend as the web application, ensuring data consistency across platforms.

 The mobile app is not just a responsive version of the website; it's designed to take advantage of native mobile features like push notifications, location services, offline capabilities, and deep linking.
 This allows users to access their trip information even when they're traveling in areas with poor connectivity.